gilch/hissp/docs/glossary.rst

       and passes it to Python's shell for evaluation and printing, then repeats.
       Used for inspection, online help, interactive development, and debugging.
+      A subREPL is just a REPL started from within a REPL, analogous to a subshell.

    token
       A lexical unit of Lissp.